vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 **`v-for` 와 `key`를 항상 같이 사용하라.**

-`key` with `v-for` is _항상_ required on components, in order to maintain internal component state down the subtree.
+`key` with `v-for` is _always_ required on components, in order to maintain internal component state down the subtree.
 Even for elements though, it's a good practice to maintain predictable behavior, such as [object constancy](https://bost.ocks.org/mike/constancy/) in animations.

 {% raw %}
 <details>